Securing Agentic AI Systems: A Defense-in-Depth Approach

 This constraint is intentional.
 In production, attackers rarely access internal prompts or orchestration logic.
 What they can influence at scale are websites, documents, search results, reviews, knowledge bases, PDFs, emails, and public data feeds.

-Each mutation is evaluated with a simple test: did the agent perform a prohibited action, or not?
+Red-teaming frameworks use automated adversarial search to find exploits by mutating these environmental elements.
+Each mutation is evaluated with a simple test: did the agent perform a prohibited action?

-This pass/fail signal feeds back into the search process, allowing the system to iteratively discover more effective attacks.
-Over time, the framework uncovers exploits that emerge only through multi-step reasoning inside the agent’s planning loop.
+This pass/fail signal feeds back into the search process, allowing the system to iteratively discover more effective attacks that emerge only through multi-step reasoning inside the agent’s planning loop.

 We can’t anticipate all the ways agents can be exploited.
 The only way to discover vulnerabilities is to attack the system the way adversaries would.